jybantang/Phys215-202324-2/SYLLABUS.md

 - Course credit: 3.0 u
 - Class schedule: WF 5:30-7pm (PST)

+## Course Goals
+At the end of the semester, the student will be able to:
+- **[G1]** Identify basic principles in high-performance computation, in particular those accessible via Julia as a programming language;
+- **[G2]** Solve at least one ODE-based problem using numerical approach in Julia, showing the solutions in graphical plots;
+- **[G3]** Implement known numerical methods / algorithm for solving or simulating basic physical models using Julia as the programming language;
+- **[G4]** Identify critical principles of simulation and modeling in at least one project involving physical system modeling or simulation;
+- **[G5]** Submit at least one completed project implemented using Julia programming language clearly demonstrating at least two out of the first four (G1-G4) above.

 ## Class mode
 This semester, we will have a mixture of the following modes:
 1. Default: Face-to-face physical class meeting (bring your own laptop)